-Operating framework for the debt management unit will consist of:
+(iii) Operating framework for the debt management unit will consist of:

-- (i.)
-Debt recording: The DMU will maintain accurate and up-to-date records of all debt (including guarantees, on-lending and contingent liabilities) and investments, which can then be reported.
-DMU also needs to keep records on liabilities of county entities. - (ii.)
-Debt reporting: DMU will publish monthly reports on the status of County's total debt including loans, guarantees, contingent liabilities and payment arrears.
+- a) Debt recording: The DMU shall maintain accurate and up-to-date records of all debt (including guarantees, on- lending and contingent liabilities) and investments, which can then be reported.
+DMU also needs to keep records on liabilities of county entities. - b) Debt reporting: DMU shall publish monthly reports on the status of County's total debt including loans, guarantees, contingent liabilities and payment arrears.
 The report will include details of new borrowing and issuance of Government guarantees, as well as debt repayments, rescheduling, write-offs, and retirements.
 Quarterly debt bulletins indicating debt levels and cost, debt sustainability and affordability and actual and projected debt service costs over the medium term will be published on county's websites.
-An Annual Report will be produced showing changes in the debt status over the year, details of any new borrowing and debt repayments, key events in the management of debt and the DMU, and a review of progress and performance against the Debt Strategy.
-Reports will be published in a timely manner, so that stakeholders have access to up-to-date information.
+An Annual Report will also be produced showing changes in the debt status over the year, details of any new borrowing and debt repayments, key events in the management of debt and in the DMU, and a review of progress and performance against the Debt Strategy.
+Reports shall be published in a timely manner, so that stakeholders have access to up-to-date information.

-- (iii.)
-Debt Strategy: Every year the DMU will review, update the debt management strategy and present to the county assembly.
-The Debt Strategy will provide a framework for ensuring debt financing decisions are consistent with County government's broader fiscal and development strategies and that the level of borrowing fits within the debt sustainability/affordability thresholds defined in legislation or any other official documents and with achieving macroeconomic objectives. - (iv.)
-Borrowing Plan: When required, DMU will prepare a borrowing plan. - (v.)
-Debt Sustainability Analysis: DMU will prepare a debt sustainability analysis.

-- (vi.)
-Integration with Cash Management: The DMU will continue to work with county treasury to integrate cash and debt management.
-Cash management ensures that County government has sufficient funds to meet its obligations as an when they fall due.
+- c) Debt Strategy: Every year the DMU shall review, update the debt management strategy and present to the County Assembly.
+The Debt Strategy will provide a framework for ensuring debt financing decisions are consistent with County government's broader fiscal and development strategies and that the level of borrowing fits within the debt sustainability/affordability thresholds defined in legislation or any other official documents and with achieving macroeconomic objectives. - d) Borrowing Plan: When required, DMU shall prepare a borrowing plan. - e) Debt Sustainability Analysis: DMU shall prepare a debt sustainability analysis. - f) Integration with Cash Management: The DMU shall continue to work with County Treasury to integrate cash and debt management.
+Cash management ensures that County government has sufficient funds to meet its obligations as and when they fall due.
 Use of cash management tools depends on reliable cash forecasting.
 For example, Treasury Bills can be issued to fund forecast cash shortfalls, with maturity timed to coincide with periods of forecast cash surplus.
-Similarly, excess cash can be invested in term deposits or similar instruments to earn the county government reasonable rates of return, with term deposits maturing at times of forecast cash shortfall. - (vii.)
-Compliance; Where staffing levels permit, the DMU will move toward an office organization with separation of back, middle and front office duties so that work can be monitored and verified.
-DMU will also work with Treasury toward greater integration of the cash management task. - (viii.)
-Capacity Building: Capacity building will continue at all levels and the DMU will update its capacity development plan annually. - (ix.)
-Business Continuity and Disaster Recovery: Business continuity will be strengthened by documenting procedures for all key processes.
+Similarly, excess cash can be invested in term deposits or similar instruments to earn the county government reasonable rates of return, with term deposits maturing at times of forecast cash shortfall. - g) Compliance; Where staffing levels permit, the DMU will move toward an office organization with separation of back, middle and front office duties so that work can be monitored and verified.
+DMU will also work with Treasury toward greater integration of the cash management task. - h) Capacity Building: Capacity building shall continue at all levels and the DMU will update its capacity development plan annually. - Business Continuity and Disaster Recovery: Business continuity shall be strengthened by documenting procedures for all key processes.
 A register will be kept of key spreadsheets and documents, and these will be backed up regularly.